peter-bread/.dotfiles/env/README.md

 # Env

 The `env` module provides a unified environment layer that centralises shell-agnostic environment settings.
-Currently it defines environment variables, but it may later include aliases and POSIX-compatible helper functions for cross-shell consistency.
+Currently it only defines environment variables for POSIX-compatible shells.

+In the future, this module may be refactored to contain simple key-value pairs which can be parsed by any shell and use its own syntax to set the environment variables.

 These scripts are sourced by shell startup files, not executed.